Recognizing Good Work

 First, people who feel appreciated and respected are more motivated than those who think their efforts go unnoticed.
 They're more engaged in the work they do, and they're more committed to their teams and organizations, because they know that they're making a real difference.
 This is especially important if you're working in an organization where budgets are tight, and where you can't afford to reward your people with raises or bonuses.

 Sincere praise also helps you to develop good work relationships with colleagues.
 These same colleagues are often very willing to return that feeling of goodwill: this means that they're more likely to lend a helping hand or share some useful information when you need it.

 An interesting aspect about praise is the chemical reaction it causes in us.
 Research shows that when we hear something we like, a burst of dopamine is released in our brains.
 Dopamine is a neurotransmitter, and it's associated with feelings of joy, pride, satisfaction, and well-being.

-When you praise someone else, not only does that person feel great, but it leads them to want to experience that same feeling again.
+When you praise someone else, not only does that person feel great, but it leads him or her to want to experience that same feeling again.
 Giving praise cements good working habits and behavior, both chemically and intellectually.

 Some people find it very difficult to give compliments.
-For instance, if they were raised in an environment where giving praise wasn't the norm, it might not occur to them to praise people.
+For instance, if someone was raised in an environment where giving praise wasn't the norm, it might not occur to him to praise people.
 Other people feel uncomfortable giving praise, because they have low self-esteem, or because it makes them feel embarrassed.

 If you don't feel comfortable giving praise, it's important to think about why it's difficult for you.
 Once you've discovered the root of the problem, you can start taking steps to overcome it.